 Most analytical methods within the empirical-holistic paradigm have more in common than what separates them.
 Most methods in this paradigm are characterized by:

-- Often, several categories are combined into one (or more) overall themes / essences / theories / main interpretations.
+Often, several categories are combined into one (or more) overall themes / essences / theories / main interpretations.
 Examples of this highest abstraction level are: — phenomenology – Essence — Hermeneutics – Main interpretation — Grounded theory – Theory — Content Analysis – Main category

 Analytical methods within the empiric-holistic paradigm differs in respect of:

-- Should you begin to analyze data during data collection (as in grounded theory) or should all data be collected first (as is usually done in phenomenology)?
+Should you begin to analyze data during data collection (as in grounded theory) or should all data be collected before analysis begins (as is usually done in phenomenology)?

 Some methods in the empirical-holistic (qualitative) paradigm have a clear and well-described approach when analyzing collected data.
-Examples of such an approach grounded theory.
-Other methods are not as well defined.
+Examples of such approach is grounded theory.
+Other methods are not as well defined, such as content analysis.
 Within the research methodology phenomenology there are different variants of how to analyze.
 If you say that you have used a phenomenological method, you should also specify in detail how you have done.
 Sometimes reference is made to previously described analysis models (for example, phenomenological approach according to Giorgi’s methodology).